dim-s/unity-scripts-gpt-generated/README.md

 The `StreamingAssetsLoader` utility class provides methods for loading files from the `StreamingAssets` directory in Unity, as well as listing the files in a folder in the directory.

+The `StreamingAssets` folder in Unity is used to store files that should be included in the built game or application and are available at runtime.
+This folder can be used to store any kind of file, such as audio files, video files, images, text files, and more.

 To use the `StreamingAssetsLoader` utility class in your Unity project, follow these steps:

 1. Import the `StreamingAssetsLoader.cs` file into your project's Assets directory.